Prepare SSH Access To Your Amazon EC2 Instances

 (make sure you fix the path to your home dir)

-Now, SSH will work.
+Now, SSH access to your Amazon EC2 instances will work.
 Time to move on to the next step.

 Configure knife Enabling it to Manage EC2 Instances